-The British Columbia Law Reform Commission has raised the question of whether an affidavit may properly be created by solemn affirmation under provincial law.
+[12] The British Columbia Law Reform Commission has raised the question of whether an affidavit may properly be created by solemn affirmation under provincial law.
 For this reason, in cases where a deponent does not want to swear an affidavit, it may be prudent to create the affidavit by solemn declaration rather than by solemn affirmation.
 See Appendix B to Law Reform Commission of British Columbia, Report on Affidavits: Alternatives to Oaths LRC 115 (1990).

-Swear or Affirm that the Contents are True
+Swear or affirm that the contents are true

-This can be accomplished by the commissioner asking the deponent: "Do you swear that the contents of this affidavit are true, so help you God?" or, if the affidavit is being affirmed, "Do you solemnly affirm [or words with the same effect] that the evidence given by you is the truth, the whole truth and nothing but the truth?," to which the deponent must answer in the affirmative.
+- [13] This can be accomplished by the commissioner asking the deponent: "Do you swear that the contents of this affidavit are true, so help you God?" or, if the affidavit is being affirmed, "Do you solemnly affirm [or words with the same effect] that the evidence given by you is the truth, the whole truth and nothing but the truth?," to which the deponent must answer in the affirmative.
 In taking an affirmation the lawyer should comply with section 20 of the Evidence Act, RSBC 1996, c.
 124 and the Affirmation Regulation, B.C.
 Reg.
-396/89.

-Section 29 of the Interpretation Act, RSBC 1996, c.
-238, defines an affidavit or oath as follows:

-"affidavit" or "oath" includes an affirmation, a statutory declaration, or a solemn declaration made under the Evidence Act, or under the Canada Evidence Act, and the word "swear" includes solemnly declare or affirm;

-If an affidavit is altered after it has been sworn, it cannot be used unless it is resworn.
+396/89. - [14] Section 29 of the Interpretation Act, RSBC 1996, c.
+238, defines an affidavit or oath as follows: - "affidavit" or "oath" includes an affirmation, a statutory declaration, or a solemn declaration made under the Evidence Act, or under the Canada Evidence Act; and the word "swear" includes solemnly declare or affirm; - [15] If an affidavit is altered after it has been sworn, it cannot be used unless it is resworn.
 Reswearing can be done by the commissioner initialling the alterations, taking the oath again from the deponent and then signing the altered affidavit.
-A second jurat should be added, commencing with the word "resworn."

-Generally, an affidavit is sworn and filed in a proceeding that is already commenced.
+A second jurat should be added, commencing with the word "resworn." - [16] Generally, an affidavit is sworn and filed in a proceeding that is already commenced.
 An affidavit may also be sworn before the proceeding is commenced: Rules of Court, Rule 51(12).
-However, an affidavit may not be postdated: Re: Stanley Foo, hearing report pending, May, 1997.

-Swearing to an affidavit exhibits that are not in existence can amount to professional misconduct: Re: Stanley Foo.
+However, an affidavit may not be postdated: Law Society of BC v.
+Foo, [1997] LSDD No. 197. - [17] Swearing to an affidavit exhibits that are not in existence can amount to professional misconduct: LSBC v.
+Foo.